 - 1. Formulate a clear and focused research problem. - 2.
 Identify and apply appropriate research methods to a given problem. - 3.
 Develop an effective research design. - 4.
 Assess the internal and external validity in a research design. - 5.
-Collect information and data in a scientific manner. - 6.
-Present the results of research and its analysis in appropriate forms. - 7.
+Collect information and data using an appropriate sampling strategy. - 6.
+Present the results of research questions or hypothesis, using statistical/ explanatory analysis. - 7.
 Identify the sources of biases in research. - 8.
 Discuss the importance of ethical principles for research. - 9.
-Describe the general features of quantitative, qualitative and mixed methods approaches to research. - 10.
-Explore current research within a specialist research area drawing on appropriate theoretical perspectives.
+Explore current research using an appropriate theoretical perspective.